Deepak9453/deepak-data-analytics-portfolio/README.md

 🚀 About Me

 Hi, I'm Deepak Kumar Prajapati 👋
-I am passionate about data analytics and continuously improving my skills in extracting insights from data.
+I am passionate about data analytics, ML, AI, and continuously improving my skills in extracting insights from data.

 📍 Location: India
 🎯 Goal: To become a Data Analyst